Gaza–Israel conflict: Israel's unilateral disengagement

-Israel implemented its Disengagement Plan in August–September 2005, withdrawing its civilian and military presence from the Gaza Strip, and retaining control over the Gaza airspace, maritime access and borders even with Egypt according to the 2005 agreement with Palestinian authority.
+Israel implemented its Disengagement Plan in August–September 2005, withdrawing its civilian and military presence from the Gaza Strip, and retaining control over the Gaza airspace, maritime access and borders even with Egypt according to the 2005 agreement with the Palestinian authority.
 Qassam rockets were fired regularly prior to the Israeli disengagement and the frequency of Qassam attacks increased after the Disengagement from Gaza.
 Palestinian militants have targeted a number of military bases and civilian towns in Southern Israel.

-Since 2001, Palestinian militants have launched thousands of rocket and mortar attacks on Israel from the Gaza Strip.
-Thirteen Israelis have been killed and hundreds injured as a result of Qassam rocket fire at Israeli targets.
-Additionally, Qassam rocket attacks have resulted in post-traumatic stress disorder (PTSD) in both children and adults, with 33% of children living in Sderot suffering from PTSD.
+Since 2001, Palestinian militants have launched thousands of rocket and mortar attacks on Israel from the Gaza Strip, killing, injuring and traumatizing Israeli civilians.

+In July 2006, Israel briefly re-occupied parts of northern Gaza Strip and used the occupied areas as bases for raids into Jabalya and Beit Lahya.
+Hamas responded by launching rockets.

 Ascendancy of Hamas

 When the Islamic party Hamas won the January 2006 Palestinian legislative election, gaining a majority of seats in the Palestinian Legislative Council, the conflict between Israel and Gaza intensified.
-Israel sealed its border with the Gaza Strip, largely preventing free flow of people and many imports and exports.
-Palestinians have been shooting Qassam rockets at Israeli settlements located near the Gaza borders, and have staged cross-border raids aimed at killing or capturing Israeli soldiers.
+Israel sealed its border with the Gaza Strip, largely preventing the free flow of people and many imports and exports.
+Palestinians shot Qassam rockets at Israeli settlements located near the Gaza borders, and staged cross-border raids aimed at killing or capturing Israeli soldiers.
 In one such raid, on 25 June 2006, Palestinians captured Israeli soldier Gilad Shalit, leading to massive retaliation by the Israeli army which included air strikes against Hamas targets.

-In June 2007, internal fighting broke out between Hamas and Fatah and Hamas fully consolidated its power by staging an armed coup d'état and taking control of the Gaza Strip.
-Following the internecine fighting that occurred between 7 and 15 June 2007, also known as the Battle of Gaza 2007 in which 118 Palestinians were killed and over 550 were wounded, the entire Gaza Strip came under full control of a Hamas government.
+In June 2007, internal fighting broke out between Hamas and Fatah, and Hamas fully consolidated its power by staging an armed coup d'état and taking control of the Gaza Strip.
+Following the internecine fighting that occurred between 7 and 15 June 2007, also known as the Battle of Gaza in which 118 Palestinians were killed and over 550 were wounded, the entire Gaza Strip came under full control of a Hamas government.

 As a response to the Hamas takeover, Israel sharply restricted the flow of people and goods into and out of Gaza.
-About 70% of Gaza's workforce have become unemployed or without pay, and about 80% of its residents live in poverty.
+About 70% of Gaza's workforce became unemployed or without pay, and about 80% of its residents lived in poverty.

 Since Hamas' takeover, Palestinian armed groups in Gaza and Israel continued to clash.
-Palestinian armed groups have fired rockets into Israel, killing Israeli civilians, including children, and wounding others, as well as causing damage to infrastructure; and Israel have launched attacks, and shelled Gaza with artillery, killing Palestinian combatants as well as civilians, including children, and causing devastating damage to infrastructure.
-According to Human Rights Watch, the Palestinian deliberate attacks against civilians violate international humanitarian law.
-Because Hamas exercises power inside Gaza, it is responsible for stopping unlawful attacks even when carried out by other groups.
+Palestinian armed groups fired rockets into Israel, killing Israeli civilians, including children, and wounding others, as well as causing damage to infrastructure; and Israel launched attacks and shelled Gaza with artillery, killing Palestinian combatants as well as civilians, including children, and causing devastating damage to infrastructure.
+According to Human Rights Watch, the Palestinian deliberate attacks against civilians violated international humanitarian law.
+Because Hamas exercised power inside Gaza, it was responsible for stopping unlawful attacks even when carried out by other groups.